jaxsonpd/RTOS-Fitness-Monitor/docs/fitness-monitor-v2-spec.md

 11. Flash screens:

     11.1.
-When the Step Goal value is surpassed or equal to the step count value the fitness monitor should display the goal reached flash screen for 3 seconds.
+When the Step Goal valueg is surpassed or equal to the step count value the fitness monitor should display the goal reached flash screen for 3 seconds.

     11.2.
 When the time since the last step exceeds the inactivity time value, the fitness monitor should prompt the user to move, and exit the screen when it detects a step.